Blazebit/blazebit-parent-pom/README.md

 License
 -------
-* This software is in the public domain (The contents of this project have beed taken from jboss-parent and adapted for Blazebit)
+* This software is in the public domain (The contents of this project have been taken from jboss-parent and adapted for Blazebit)